TRSoftware1/GambleBarVersion/README.md

 blacklistWorlds:
 - "world_nether"
 - "test_world"

+# Set this to true if you want bars to auto-close after drink purchase.
+autoCloseBar: true

 # This is the default economy plugin bars will use unless specified in the bar's configuration
 # Options: Vault, PlayerPoints